Like ice cream, retirement plans and pension plans come in many different flavors. The most common are IRAs and 401(k)s.

 Self Directed: Stock Market Only

-Of the more than $5 trillion in these plans, 95% is invested into the stock, bond and mutual fund markets through large institutional brokerages like Fidelity, Vanguard, etc. Also, banks like Wells Fargo, Chase, etc. offer the same services.
+Of the more than $5 trillion in retirement plans, 95% is invested into the stock, bond and mutual fund markets through large institutional brokerages or banks.

 Self Directed: Non-Traditional Custodian